Gnanadeep-Settykara/Game-of-Goals/README.md

 # Navigate to the project directory
 $ cd game-of-goals

-# [Include any additional steps for setup or configuration]

-# Open the project in your preferred code editor
-$ code .

 # Run the project (include any specific command)
 $ npm run dev